Sampson Collaborative Law

 Florida favors settlement agreements of family law disputes.
 Parents may agree to take on obligations based on future events.
 That’s true even if a court otherwise couldn’t impose those obligations.
-This power parents have in collaborative divorce to make agreements makes collaborative special.
+This power parents have in collaborative divorce to make marital settlement agreements makes collaborative special.

 Purpose of Florida’s Divorce Statute Includes Promoting Settlement